jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

             </authentication>
         </security-domain>

-6. Add the following `security-propagation-quickstart` login-module in the security-domain subsystem of full-ha profile.
+   * Find the following `security-propagation-quickstart` login-module in the security-domain subsystem of full-ha profile.

         <security-domain name="security-propagation-quickstart" cache-type="default">
             <authentication>